PantheraNestah/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - moves the file betty from /tmp directory into /tmp/my_first_directory 8-firstdelete - deletes the file betty 9-firstdirdeletion - deletes the directory /tmp/my_first_directory
+10-back - changes working directory to previous 11-lists - list . .. and the /boot directory in long format